TVRD Q4 2023 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• KORSUVA Injection Sales: Generated net sales of $5 million in Q4, with a 22% quarter-over-quarter increase in demand reflected by wholesaler shipments.
+• KORSUVA Injection Sales: Generated net sales of $5 million in Q4, with a 22% increase in demand quarter-over-quarter, reflected by wholesaler shipments.

-• Cash Position: As of December 31, 2023, cash, cash equivalents, and marketable securities totaled $100.8 million, down from $156.7 million in 2022, largely due to $92.1 million used in operating activities.
-The company expects this cash to fund operations into 2026.
+• Cash Position: Cash, cash equivalents, and marketable securities totaled $100.8 million, down from $156.7 million in the previous year, primarily due to $92.1 million used in operating activities.

 2. Strategic Updates and Business Highlights